uswds/uswds-site/pages/patterns/complex-form/keep-a-record.md

             <li>Print table headers on every page.
 Avoid splitting tables across pages if possible by utilizing the page-break-after/page-break-before properties.</li>
             <li>Avoid splitting a table row onto more than one page.</li>
             <li>Avoid splitting headings onto more than one page.</li>
-            </li>Only include images that are important to understanding the content.
-Prevent images from being cut off or extending wider than a standard portrait-oriented letter-size page.</li>
             <li>Keep lists on the same page.</li>
             <li>Include a “Print” button on the summary page.</li>
             <li>If user-uploaded images are an essential part of your form, consider the best way to represent them to the user.
 This might include listing filenames or providing thumbnails or a zip file, rather than full-size images.</li>
+            <li>Prevent images you do print from being cut off or extending wider than a standard portrait-oriented letter-size page.</li>
           </ul>
         </div>
       </div>